 It is now generally acknowledged that, in the event of fire, it is smoke that is the major risk to occupants.
 Appropriate smoke seals and intumescents are automatically included with our doorsets to suit performance requirements.
 Only ambient (cold) smoke is identified in Approved Document B and refers to tests being carried out against either BS 476 part 31.1 or BS EN 1634-3 standards.

-BS 9999 (code of practice for fire safety in the design, management and use of buildings) offers other application specific recommendations.
-In addition, the ‘Regulatory Reform (Fire safety) order’ came into force during 2006, which consolidates over 100 existing pieces of legislation with fire safety provisions and eliminate the need for fire certificates.
+BS 9999 (Fire safety in the design, management and use of buildings.
+Code of practice) offers other application specific recommendations.
+In addition, the ‘Regulatory Reform (Fire safety) Order’ came into force during 2006, which consolidates over 100 existing pieces of legislation with fire safety provisions and eliminate the need for fire certificates.
 This requires information on fire precaution measures, including fire doors, to be made available to a ‘responsible person.’

-Other guidance for specific building types are available for example:
+Other guidance for specific building types is available for example:

 - Health care premises –Health Technical Memorandum (H.T.M.)
 05-02 Guidance and support of functional provisions for healthcare premises.